-Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your house.
+Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
 On the other hand, a coolant leak is dangerous for you and the environment.
-In either case, repairing a leak will require skilled air conditioning repair.
+In either situation, repairing a leak will require professional air conditioning repair.

-In most instances, you can prevent your air conditioner from leaking by requesting yearly air conditioning maintenance.
+In most instances, you can stop your air conditioner from leaking by scheduling annual air conditioning maintenance.
 During your appointment, an HVAC technician will closely inspect your system for issues and clean it.
-This service helps provide worry-free performance and may even boost energy efficiency.
+This service helps provide worry-free cooling and might even improve energy efficiency.

-Water is a natural result of the cooling process.
+Water is a natural byproduct of air conditioning.
 Your air conditioner has two systems, one outside and one inside.
-The indoor unit includes an evaporator coil that cools warm air as it moves over it.
+The indoor unit includes an evaporator coil that cools warm air as it blows over it.
 Condensation forms as the air cools, flows into a drain pan and goes out of your house through a condensate drain line.

 Drain Line Is Plugged

-Over time, mold can block the condensate drain line.
-This can lead to water backing up inside your house.
+Over time, mold can clog the condensate drain line.
+This can result in water backing up inside your home.
 Our Morgner Inc. Air Conditioning & Heating pros can break up clogs and get water draining again smoothly.
 Reach us at 314-262-4541 for help.

 Air Filter Needs to Be Changed